RicZhou-MS/Text2SQL/README.md

 ## Application Installation
 1. Install Python runtime (This repo is developed with Python 3.11.2)
-2. Clone the project onto your local Windows, install the python dependencies:
+2. Clone the project onto your local, install the python dependencies:
 ```
 pip install -r ./requirements.txt
 ```